De-stressing might be the answer to healthy skin

 Fortunately, the answer is yes on two different levels.
 Firstly, there is a need to recognise the elements of stress in one’s life and find a means of managing it in a positive manner.
 Sometimes, this may be small and simple lifestyle changes to make, but at other times it may require life-altering moves to get rid of the excessive stress.
 For most people cultivating a simple habit of regular exercise, improved periods of rest and reflection will help to de-stress and balance the hormones responsible for the negative changes.
 Specific exercises where attention is focussed on breathing, stretching and toning go a long way to defuse stress-hormone storms.

-The only possible counter-approach to this phrenetic race is to understand the importance of relaxation and spontaneous, quiet contemplation for the body and mind.
-The skin should also be allowed to rest from the stress and physical environmental challenges.
-Providing real nutrition to skin cells based on sound scientific principles enables repair mechanisms to deal with the cumulative DNA damage, whilst coaxing cells to specialise to their natural potential.
+The only possible counter-approach to this phrenetic pace we live within, is to understand the importance of relaxation and spontaneous, quiet contemplation for the body and mind.
+The skin should also be allowed to rest from the stress and physical environmental challenges, and we should be providing real nutrition to skin based on sound scientific principles.

 It is therefore important to see the skin as an integral part of a total system which needs de-stressing on a total body level.
 In this new age, the mind-body balance and macro and micro nutrition will be key to optimal function of all body parts into a healthy old age.
 Not least of all, will be the need to do this for healthy skin.